raphaelreiss/ADA_project/README.md

 - Identify different shopper profiles using unsupervised clustering
 - Identify items that are only purchased at specific times of day
 - Observe seasonal variation of shooping trends (Holiday season)
+- Predict the date and amount of the next transaction

 # Dataset
 - Dunnhumby: The complete journey, csv 300mb